Meditation for February 21st

 If someone tells you something serious like they just lost someone, found out they have a disease, got fired, got dumped or divorced, was cheated on, was injured so bad they lost their job or something they loved doing, got their favorite TV show canceled…you get the picture, tell them the worst case scenario of their dilemma and then laugh hysterically.
 No matter how mad they look, keep laughing.

-You are just doing the Gods work.
+You are just doing God’s work.

 Joke

-“What is so funny?!?” the man demanded.
+“What is so funny?!?”
+“He demanded.

-The Doctor replied, “I’m just kidding, she’s dead.”
+Th” The doctor replied, “I’m just kidding, she”I’mead.”

 Goal